Ga. Southern routs La. Tech 38-3 in New Orleans Bowl - WHIZ News

 THE TAKEAWAY

-Louisiana Tech: Statistically, this was a difficult matchup for the Bulldogs, who came in allowing about 185 yards rushing per game.
+Louisiana Tech: Statistically, this was a difficult matchup for the Bulldogs, who came in allowing about 185 yards rushing.
 Once Werts and the Eagles’ ground game got going, it was going to be up to Tech’s offense to keep pace on the scoreboard, but turnovers prevented that.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25